-Domperidone IS 5-Chloro-1-[1-[3-(2-oxo-2,3-dihydro1H-benzimidazol-1-ylpropyl]piperidin-4-yl]-1,3-dihydro-2H-benzimidazol-2 -one having molecular formula C22H24CLN5O2 Molecular weight is 425.9 the chemical structure is:
+Domperidone is 5-chloro-1-[1-[3-(2-oxo-2, 3-dihydro-1H-benzimidazol-1- ylpropyl]piperidin-4-yl]-1,3-dihydro-2H-benzimidazol-2-one.
+Having molecular weight 425.9 and its empirical formula is C22H24ClN5O2.
+The structural formula is:

 Domperidone is a white or almost white powder.
-Soluble in dimethylfonnamadie; slightly soluble in ethanol (95 per cent) and in methanol; practically insoluble in water.
+Soluble in dimethylformamide, slightly soluble in ethanol (95 percent) and in methanol; practically insoluble in water.